tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 First of all, we are going to create a **baseline model**.
 This model won't incorporate any information but the fish weight.
 Yes, it sounds quite crazy!
 But that's what we're going to do to get started.
 The only feature of the fish the model is going to see is their weight.
-Just like what we can see in the following histogram.
+Just like what we can see in this histogram.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->